-You don’t need to go upmarket to find them: most basic hotel and motel chains have serviceable breakfast options.
+You don’t need to go upmarket to find them: most basic hotel and motel chains have good breakfast options.

 You can easily book a hotel without a credit card; no prepayment is needed – you pay at the property.

-These come with FREE cancellation and, best of all, FREE breakfast for as low at USD24 for twin occupancy a night.
+These come with FREE cancellation and, best of all, FREE breakfast for as low as USD24 for twin occupancy a night.

 Weigh Lower Room Costs Vs. Higher Transportation Costs in Outskirts

 For frugal travelers, it is staying outside the city center is the obvious choice.

 However, lower room costs on the outskirts may add high transportation costs to and from major attractions.